Lake Management Plan Update

 By David Ernes – Lake Management Committee

 As many of you know, our lake is stratified.
 This means that below about fifteen feet, the lake temperature drops rapidly, as does the level of dissolved oxygen.
-Under these low oxygen Read more
+Under these low oxygen conditions, the phosphorous normally bound to other minerals in the sediment, predominantly iron, is released into the water just above the lake bottom.
+During the spring and fall lake turnover, and other conditions of increased agitation, this phosphorous mixes with Read more

 Read More